yuweihao/MambaOut/README.md

 This is a PyTorch implementation of MambaOut proposed by our paper "[MambaOut: Do We Really Need Mamba for Vision?](https://arxiv.org/abs/2405.07992)".

+## Updates
+* 20 May 2024: Release MambaOut-Kobe model version with 24 Gated CNN blocks suggested by [Issue #5](https://github.com/yuweihao/MambaOut/issues/5#issuecomment-2119555019). **MambaOut-Kobe outperforms ViT-S by 0.2% accuracy with only 41% parameters and 33% FLOPs**.
+See [Models](#models).

+* 18 May 2024: Add a [tutorial](https://github.com/yuweihao/MambaOut/issues/210) on counting Transformer FLOPs (Equation 6 in the paper).
+---

 ![MambaOut first figure](https://raw.githubusercontent.com/yuweihao/misc/master/MambaOut/mambaout_first_figure.png)
 Figure 1: (a) Architecture of Gated CNN and Mamba blocks (omitting Normalization and shortcut).
 The Mamba block extends the Gated CNN with an additional state space model (SSM).
 As will be conceptually discussed in Section 3, SSM is not necessary for image classification on ImageNet.
 To empirically verify this claim, we stack Gated CNN blocks to build a series of models named MambaOut.(b) MambaOut outperforms visual Mamba models, e.g., Vision Mamhba, VMamba and PlainMamba, on ImageNet image classification.